Scottie Scheffler Wins The Open Championship In Dominant Fashion

 Finding fairways and greens, six pars on the bounce coming in was enough for a four-stroke win, putting Scheffler three-quarters of the way towards the Career Grand Slam, a feat just seven players have achieved in history.

-Scottie Scheffler shows his son the Claret Jug
+Scottie Scheffler poses with the Claret Jug

 (Image credit: Getty Images)